 My Next Run

 How can it already be August – where has the summer gone?
 At the same time, I am sure we are all welcoming that sweet spot in temperatures that we find throughout our fall runs.
 To end off the month (and the summer), the RaceRunner team has scheduled a quick 3 KM run for 7 PM local time.
 So far 4 runners in the mix.
 A great excuse to throw on my runners after dinner and hit the flats in front of my house for an out and back.
-Tough crowd in the mix – Ivan from Los Angeles has a best pace of 05:52.
-Lets see how well I can contend?
+A tough crowd in the mix – Ivan from Los Angeles has the best pace of 05:52.
+Let’s see how well I can contend?

 I had a bit of a technical issue with the App jumping into tonights 3K race as it would not let me join a 7 o’clock race at 6:58 (2 minutes to spare) so I had to sit this race out.
 As expected, Ivan had a great run.
 My next RaceRunner race / run I will be sure to post a few more pictures.

 The RaceRunner app is only a few months old, version 1.0.5 and counting.
 With a fresh approach to running apps, I look forward to its evolution.
 Although it can’t replace some of the great features I enjoy in Strava, I would argue that is not the goal of RaceRunner.
 Looking for someone to run with, or need that push on your solo runs to push your pace a bit faster then you can do alone, give the RaceRunner app a try.

 Download the App Now

 The RaceRunner application is available for Android and IOS.
 When you download the app and create your account remember to enter Promo Code DI3244 to earn reward points.